bturcotte82/SlackRedPanda/README.md

 __________________
 ### Set Up Your Slack Bot and App

-In order for the application to recieve events from Slack, we have to create a Slack App that will send events, in JSON format, via the Slack Events API:
+In order for the application to receive events from Slack, we have to create a Slack App that will send events, in JSON format, via the Slack Events API:

 - Create a new Slack app at https://api.slack.com/apps
 - Click “Create New App,” choose “From scratch,” name it something like “SlackPanda Monitor,” and select the Slack workspace you want to use.

 - Grab Credentials:
   - Under “Basic Information,” collect your Signing Secret (you’ll need that in your Flask app).
-  - Find the option on the main menu to "Install the App" to your workspace, which will allow you to retreive a 'Bot User OAuth Token' (also needed by the backend).
+  - Find the option on the main menu to "Install the App" to your workspace, which will allow you to retrieve a 'Bot User OAuth Token' (also needed by the backend).
 - Enable Event Subscriptions (Events API)
   - Open app.py (from the "backend" folder") and add the Signing Secret you collected from Slack:
   <img width="382" alt="Screenshot 2025-02-06 at 9 40 10 PM" src="https://github.com/user-attachments/assets/9420388f-ad99-4f25-bcc5-aeff24ebc2ac" />